venkat-imaginea/embeddable_widget/README.md

 ----------------------------------------
-KnownCircle - Friends Connection Widget
+Embeddable Widget
 ----------------------------------------

-A KnownCircle's independent  widget, specifically for Geico.
+A simple PoC on how to generate an embeddable widget.